material-shell/material-shell/README.md

 -   `Super+W` Navigate to the upper workspace/category.
 -   `Super+S` Navigate to the lower workspace/category.
--   `Super+A` Focus the window at the left of the current window.
+-   `Super+A` Focus on the window at the left of the current window.
--   `Super+D` Focus the window at the right of the current window.
+-   `Super+D` Focus on the window at the right of the current window.
 -   `Super+1`, `Super+2` ... `Super+0` Navigate to specific workspace

 #### Window manipulation